W. Custer 1927 - 2020 - Obituary

 He is survived by two daughters and two sons, Linda (Monty) Schneider, of Sellersburg, Karen (Tim) Wheeler, of Libertyville, Illinois, Kevin (Sue) Custer, of Garrett and Curt (Linda) Custer, of Garrett; two exchange student sons, Tony and Luis Navarro, of Los Mochis, Mexico; nine grandchildren, Casey Schneider, Jenna (Corey) Evans, Alexis Wheeler, Doug (Sheila) Wheeler, Tom Wheeler, Kyle Custer, Eric (Jen) Custer, Adam (Jordan) Custer and Megan Custer; three great-grandchildren, Alister Evans, Ansel Evans and Nolan Wheeler; and two sisters-in-law, Marilyn Morris, of Gulf Shores, Alabama, and Katrina Custer, of Garrett.

-He was preceded in death by his parents; wife, Rosalie; second wife, Anna; a sister, Ruth Ross; and his brothers, Finley, Wayne, Dale, and Gene Custer.
+He was preceded in death by his parents; wife, Rosalie; second wife, Anne; a sister, Ruth Ross; and his brothers, Finley, Wayne, Dale, and Gene Custer.

 All are welcome at a graveside service at Christian Union Cemetery in Garrett, at 11 a.m., on Saturday, Aug.
 15, 2020.

-The Rev. William Haworth will officiate and the Garret American Legion will conduct military honors.
+The Rev. William Haworth will officiate and the Garrett American Legion will conduct military honors.

 Per the state mandate, masks are to be worn.